simpleappsin/Car-Customization-Console-App/README.md

 # Car Customization Console App
-* This is a  fun project that was made while waiting in between the classes to see what I can do with arrays.
+* This is a  fun project that was made while waiting in between the classes to see what I could do with arrays.
-* You can also download the code and add your own car types and also play with the arrays too.
+* You can also download the code, add your own car types, and also play with the arrays too.
 * Customizable design.

 # About The Project